 - Slide film 6-8 stops

-The small dynamic range of transparency film is a further reason why it is considered to be challenging to shoot.
-The golden hour is the best time to shoot slide film.
+The constrained dynamic range of slide film is an additional reason why it’s thought to be challenging to shoot.
+Golden hour is the best time to use reversal.

-120 or 220 film, used with medium format cameras, is the only other film format you are going to encounter.
+120 or 220 film, used by medium format cameras, is the only other type of film you are going to encounter}.

 DX Coded Film

-Most new 35mm film for sale these days has a DX code.
-This enables cameras to automatically detect and set the ISO of the film canister loaded into the camera.
+All commercially available 35mm film distributed currently has DX encoding.
+This lets cameras to auto detect and set the ISO when the film canister is loaded.

 Nikon N75 Resources